EntrigesFichtenholz/Anylabeling-LabelMe-json-to-yolo-txt/README.md

 -**jsontoyolo.py** will convert the .json annotation files to YOLO .txt files, split them into 'train' and 'validate' folders and copy over the corresponding pictures.
 Tracks progress using a progress bar.
 Requires *scikit-learn* and *tqdm*.

--**jsontoyolo_simple.py** will only convert the .json files to YOLO .txt files and copy them to your specified directory.
-Only uses built-in Python modules.

 **Usage:**
 Configuration Setup
     *Hardcodet*